Boeing leaders meet Thursday to decide fate of Everett’s 787 line

 “Boeing would be turning its back on the finest workers and the finest place in the world to build airplanes,” said Inslee, warning that a move could lead the state to take “a hard look at [Boeing’s] favorable tax treatment.”

-Boeing “should not cut its Puget Sound workforce further without a real plan for retaining and retraining that skilled workforce,” added U.S. Senator Maria Cantwell (D-WA), in a statement.
+Boeing “should not cut its Puget Sound workforce further without a real plan for retaining and retraining that skilled workforce,” added Democratic U.S. Sen. Maria Cantwell of Washington in a statement.

 Like several other elected officials, she argued that the production line in Everett should be kept in place for the eventual recovery of the aviation sector.
 “We should be taking the opportunity now to prepare for a recovery in aviation demand by retaining a production workforce in Everett and keeping the supply chain hot and ready for higher production levels,” Cantwell said.

 But economists and aviation experts warned against expecting a quick recovery.
-And Boeing CEO Calhoun made clear in July, when he announced plans to study the consolidation, that it would be done for the long-term, not just until 787 demand rebounds to the expected level of 10-12 per month.
-At present Boeing is completing only 6 Dreamliners a month between the two sites.
+And Boeing CEO Dave Calhoun made clear in July, when he announced plans to study the consolidation, that it would be done for the long term, not just until 787 demand rebounds to the expected level of 10-12 per month.
+At present Boeing is completing only six Dreamliners a month between the two sites.

 Hamilton and many economists were quick to note that any decision to move the 787 out of Everett would likely have smaller effects than earlier setbacks, such as the MAX grounding and Boeing’s recent announcement of 12,000 job cuts this year as the COVID-19 pandemic devastates travel and the demand for new jets.

-But Hamilton said that the solid earnings of each typical Boeing worker

-because Boeing workers are typically well-paid, each Boeing job helps help create “three or four indirect jobs at other businesses.”
+But Hamilton said that the solid earnings of each typical Boeing worker help create “three or four indirect jobs” at other businesses.

 Even before the most recent news about the Dreamliner, seven months of pandemic closures and previous rounds of Boeing layoffs had already decimated small businesses around the Everett complex.

-Henry’s Donut, whose maple bars and apple fritters have long been a standby at Boeing staff meetings, is on the verge of closing one of its two branches for good, said Richard Ho, whose brother Huan Nguyen owns the donut shop.
+Henry’s Donut, whose maple bars and apple fritters have long been a standby at Boeing staff meetings, is on the verge of closing one of its two branches for good, said Richard Ho, whose brother Huan Nguyen owns the shop.

 Moving the Dreamliner out of Everett would be yet another blow, Ho said.
 Since March, sales are down nearly 40% year-over-year, and the brothers worry they may be out of business entirely before long.